top of page

 Holly is a wife to her sweet husband, Aaron, a mom to 2 wonderful boys, Zeph and Teo, and enjoys spending time outside, hiking, camping, and playing tennis.

-Dr. Laina Flores, PT, DPT, FAAOMPT
+Dr. Brittany Uhlenbrock, PT, DPT, OCS

 Dr. Sarah Meissel, PT, DPT, CLT